Karl van Beethoven: Suicide attempt

 The revelation that Karl sought a career in the military sent his uncle into a severe fit of anger.
 Finding himself in utter distress, in July 1826, Karl bought a pistol with the intent of committing suicide.
-On 29 July he pawned his watch and purchased a second pistol.
-Ascending to the castle Rauhenstein ruins in Baden bei Wien, armed with two pistols and gun powder, Karl loaded both guns and pointed the first one toward his head.
+On 29 July, he pawned his watch and purchased a second pistol.
+Ascending to the castle Rauhenstein ruins in Baden bei Wien, armed with two pistols and gunpowder, Karl loaded both guns and pointed the first one toward his head.
 The fired shot missed him completely.
 Karl then took aim with the second pistol, fired, and this time the bullet grazed his temple.
 When Karl was discovered by a wagon driver the next day, he requested to be taken to his mother's house.
 The news of the attempted suicide and request to be brought to his sister-in-law's house deeply disturbed Karl's uncle, Ludwig.
 When the police questioned Karl, he replied: "my uncle has tormented me too much" and "I became worse because my uncle wanted me to be better."

 Due to the suicide attempt, Karl was recommended for religious counseling and admitted to a hospital.
 Following his release in September, he was allowed by his uncle to travel to Bohemia for military service.
 A month before he left for duty, his uncle's health deteriorated.
 Karl stayed by his bedside throughout December 1826.
-The day after he left for duty, Ludwig drew up his last will and testament; leaving his entire estate to Karl.
+The day after he left for duty, Ludwig drew up his last will and testament, leaving his entire estate to Karl.

 Karl began to comb his hair forward over his temple to hide the attempted suicide scar.
-While Karl was serving in the military, Ludwig van Beethoven died on 26 March 1827.
-Karl returned three days later to attend the funeral.
+While Karl was serving in the military, Ludwig van Beethoven died on 26 March 1827; Karl returned three days later to attend the funeral.